MMcClure11/sightings-client/NOTES.md

   - [] refactor sightingList class to reuse onChange functions

 # REFACTORS
-  - [] move comments action creator and reducer out of sightings and into its own comments action creator and reducer?
   - [] signup controlled form in redux
   - [] login controlled form in redux
   - [] sightings controlled form in redux ?? maybe, might be difficult with edit also